moodino0o/Python_project_National_Outbreak_Reporting_System/README.md

 - Larger states tend to report more outbreaks than smaller ones.

 # How To Run
+- Download the data from the link --> Export as .CSV file.
+- Make sure that the jupyter notebook and the CSV file are in the same folder
+- In the jupyter file, run the code:

+      pd.read_csv('NORS.csv',low_memory=False)

 # Dependencies
 The project was developed using the following Python libraries: